cabforum/smime/SBR.md

 ##### 3.2.3.2.2 Acceptable methods of verification

 1. **Private Organization Subjects**: Unless verified under subsection (6), all items listed in [Section 3.2.3.2.1](#32321-verification-requirements) (1) MUST be verified directly with, or obtained directly from, the Incorporating or Registration Agency in the Applicant's Jurisdiction of Incorporation or Registration.
-Such verification MAY be through use of a Qualified Government Information Source operated by, or on behalf of, the Incorporating or Registration Agency, or by direct contact with the Incorporating or Registration Agency in person or via mail, e-mail, Web address, or telephone, using an address or phone number obtained directly from the Qualified Government Information Source, Incorporating or Registration Agency, or from a Qualified Independent Information Source.
+Such verification MAY be through use of a Qualified Government Information Source operated by, or on behalf of, the Incorporating or Registration Agency, or by direct contact with the Incorporating or Registration Agency in person or via mail, email, Web address, or telephone, using an address or phone number obtained directly from the Qualified Government Information Source, Incorporating or Registration Agency, or from a Qualified Independent Information Source.

 2. **Government Entity Subjects**: Unless verified under subsection (6), all items listed in [Section 3.2.3.2.1](#32321-verification-requirements) (2) MUST either be verified directly with, or obtained directly from, one of the following:
    i. a Qualified Government Information Source in the political subdivision in which such Government Entity operates;